White Nissan sedan parked on asphalt, facing forward with a chrome grille and headlights visible.

 ## Should You Buy, Wait, or Skip?
 The Canadian Buyer Verdict

-Buy now if: You live in metro Vancouver or the GTA, you have home Level 2 charging (or can install it), and the rebate stack puts your out-the-door price under $45,000 on a Dolphin or Atto 3.
+Buy now if: You live in metro Vancouver or the GTA, you have home Level 2 charging (or can install it), and the BYD's sticker, with no rebate, because none applies to a Chinese-built EV, still beats a rebate-eligible rival on your shortlist.
 The product is good, the warranty is solid, the charging story is standard CCS1.
-The Seal with federal iZEV in BC is the standout value at roughly $40,900 after fed + CleanBC for a middle-income household.
-That's a 570 km WLTP sedan for under $42K.
+A Dolphin under $40K or an Atto 3 in the low-$40Ks is the value case; the Seal is a 570 km WLTP sedan that has to justify its price on the metal alone, because the $5,000 a comparable rival gets isn't available here.

 Wait if: You're in a province with thin BYD dealer coverage (Quebec, Alberta outside Calgary, Prairies, Atlantic Canada).
 The product will be the same in six to twelve months, but the service network and Tesla Supercharger access question will both have clearer answers.
 The cost of waiting is low; the cost of being the first BYD owner in your service region is real.